darlinghq/darling-docs/src/build-instructions.md

 If you run LLDB and encounter messages indicating a lack of debug symbols, make sure you are doing a debug build.
 To do this, use the `-DCMAKE_BUILD_TYPE=Debug`.

+Darling tries to stick to a standard macOS installation as much as possible.
+However, if you would like to build and install some additional packages (such as GNU tar), you can add `-DADDITIONAL_PACKAGES=ON`.

 ### Custom Installation Prefix
 To install Darling in a custom directory use the ``CMAKE_INSTALL_PREFIX`` CMake option.
 However, a Darling installataion is **NOT** portable, because the installataion prefix is hardcoded into the ``darling`` executable.
 This is intentional.
 If you do move your Darling installation you will get this error message:
 ```